MENTOR INFORMATION AND RESPONSIBILITIES

-As a mentor, you are the foundation of a successful research participation program, and you are commended for undertaking this important role.
-By hosting individuals at your facility, you are contributing to the education and training of the next generation of scientists, as well as advancing the mission of CDC.
+As a mentor, you are the foundation of a successful participation program, and you are commended for undertaking this important role.
+By hosting individuals, you are contributing to the education and training of the next generation, as well as advancing the mission of EPSA and DOE.

-- Clearly define the activities in which the participant will be involved.
-Let the participant know your expectations for research progress, professional behavior, compliance, attendance, etc.
+- Clearly define the activities in which your participant will be involved.
+Let your participant know your expectations for progress, professional behavior, compliance, attendance, etc.

-- Assist the participant in getting settled into your facility and in becoming a productive member of your facility’s community.
+- Assist your participant in getting settled at your site and in becoming a productive member of your community.

-- Provide the appropriate materials, equipment, safety training, technical and clerical support, and office space for the participant to conduct the project.
+- Provide the appropriate materials, equipment, safety training, technical and clerical support, and office space for your participant to conduct the project.

 - Provide ongoing technical guidance and advice.

 - Periodically review the status of your participant's activities and give appropriate feedback.

 - Make sure that ORAU is immediately informed if a stipend payment needs to be adjusted due to an adjusted schedule, an unpaid absence, or an early termination.

 - Immediately involve ORAU if your participant demonstrates an inability to function effectively within your environment.